AntheSevenants/ElasticToolsR/README.md

 ### Converting the dataset to a feature matrix

 To convert the dataset to a feature matrix, simply use the `$as_matrix()` method.
-This will return an R matrix.
+This will return a sparse matrix.
+This matrix is computed automatically under the hood when defining an Elastic Net object.

 ```
 feature_matrix <- ds$as_matrix()